-From 26 December, final clean-up operations began, directly financed by the ship manager’s insurer.
+From 26 December, final clean-up operations began, directly financed by the ship owner’s insurer.
 Up to 60 people were mobilised to clean several sections of the Ria d'Etel.

 These areas were assessed jointly by LDF, ITOPF, Cedre, the local mayor, the site manager or owner and various stakeholders according to the site.

 Following this assessment, Cedre drafted a report specifying the extent of the pollution, the clean-up techniques to be deployed and the degree of clean-up on which the different parties had agreed.
-The same representatives will later be called upon to inspect the sites upon their completion, as the work conducted by LFD progresses.
+The same representatives were later called upon to inspect the sites upon their completion, as the work conducted by LFD progressed.

 The areas prioritised were:

 - areas used by the general public (beaches, harbours etc.)